ShawnX-Nyu/ENAR-Datafest-Team-08/README.md

 ## The question

 Controlling blood pressure (BP) reduces the risk for cardiovascular disease.
 However, the prevalence of BP control (i.e., systolic BP > 140 and diastolic BP > 90) among US adults with hypertension has been declining in the past two decades from 1999 - 2020.
-From the NHANES data, we aim to find the importance factors that related with risk of hypertension, and whether the relationships
+From the NHANES data, we aim to find the importance factors that related with risk of hypertension, and whether the influencial factors differs across different age groups

 ## The objectives